cbg-ethz/V-pipe/utils/README.md

   -m MODE, --mode MODE  POSIX file access mode to be passed to mkdir -L CPLINK, --linking CPLINK
-                        parameter to pass to `cp` for linking files instead of copying their data -b LAB, --batch LAB   generate batch descrition
+                        parameter to pass to `cp` for linking files instead of copying their data -b LAB, --batch LAB   generate batch description
   -s, --summary         Only display a summary of datasets, not an exhaustive list of all samples -a, --append          Append to the end of movedatafiles.sh, instead of overwritting (use when calling from an external combiner wrapper)
-  -l, --forcelanes      Explicitely look for sample in each lane (for replicates accross lanes) -p TSV, --patchmap TSV
+  -l, --forcelanes      Explicitly look for sample in each lane (for replicates across lanes) -p TSV, --patchmap TSV
                         patchmap file to rename samples
 ```